NGMunia/Campus-network/README.md

     • DHCP Server: windows-server serves as the DHCP/DNS server.
     • QoS: Configured on routers facing end devices to block torrent sites and police social media sites to 1Mbps.
-    • NAT: Configured on spoke routers to provide independent internet connectivity for regional offices.
+    • NAT: Configured on spoke routers and Area 51 firewalls to provide independent internet connectivity for regional offices.
     • NTP: Configured on all devices for time synchronization.
     • For Ubuntu remote connection I’ve used xRDP to remotely access ubuntu server.
     • In Area 23 HSRPv2 is configured for redundancy and load sharing of traffic for both VLAN 2 and 3